SGD Through the Lens of Kolmogorov Complexity: Introduction

 In our analysis, we show generalized versions of the two scenarios above.
 First, we show that if at any epoch the accuracy of the model on the left and right elements differs significantly (we need not split the data down the middle anymore), we manage to achieve a meaningful compression of the randomness.
 Next, we show that if this scenario does not happen, then together with our local progress assumption, we manage to achieve slightly better accuracy on the batch we are trying to retrieve (compared to the set of available elements).
 This results in a compression similar to the second scenario.
 Either way, we manage to save a significant (linear in $n$) number of bits for every epoch, which allows us to use the entropy compression argument to bound our running time.

 \paragraph{Related work} An excellent survey of recent work is given in \cite{asafnoy}, which we follow below.
 There has been a long line of research proving convergence bounds for SGD under various simplifying assumptions such as: linear networks \cite{AroraCGH19, AroraCH18}, shallow networks \cite{SafranS18,DuL18, Oymak}, etc. However, the most relevant results for this paper are the ones dealing with deep, overparameterized networks \cite{DuLL0Z19, Allen-ZhuLS19, Zou2018, ZouG19}.
 All of these works make use of NTK (Neural Tangent Kernel)\cite{JacotHG18} and show convergence guarantees for SGD when the hidden layers have width at least $poly(n,L)$ where $n$ is the size of the dataset and $L$ is the depth of the network.
 We note that the exponents of the polynomials are quite large.
 For example, assuming a random weight initialization, \cite{Allen-ZhuLS19} require width at least $n^{24}L^{12}$ and converges to a model with an $\epsilon$ error in $O(n^6L^2 \log (1/\eps))$ steps w.h.p.
 The current best parameters are due to \cite{ZouG19}, which under random weight initialization, require width at least $n^{8}L^{12}$ and converge to a model with an $\epsilon$ error in $O(n^2L^2 \log (1/\eps))$ steps w.h.p.
 Recent works \cite{NguyenM20, Nguyen21, asafnoy} achieve a much improved width dependence (linear / quadratic) and running times, however, they require additional assumptions which make their results incomparable with the above.
-Specifically, in \cite{NguyenM20, Nguyen21} a special (non-standard) weight initialization is required, and in \cite{asafnoy} convergence is shown for a non-standard activation unit\footnote{They show how these networks can be transformed into ReLU networks after training.
-However, this still does not provide convergence guarantee when training with ReLU gates directly.}.
+Specifically, in \cite{NguyenM20, Nguyen21} a special (non-standard) weight initialization is required, and in \cite{asafnoy} convergence is shown for a non-standard activation unit.

 Our results are not directly comparable with the above, mainly due to assumptions \ref{ass: intro local prog} and \ref{ass: intro kolmogorov}.
 However, if one accepts our assumptions, our analysis has the benefit of not requiring any specific network architecture.
 The convergences times are also essentially incomparable due to the dependence on $K(X)$.
 That is, $K(X)$ can be very small if the elements of $X$ are small and similar to each other, or very large if they are very large and contain noise (e.g., high definition images with noise).
 To the best of our knowledge, this is the first (conditional) global convergence guarantee for SGD for general, non-convex underparameterized models.